steineey/node-red-contrib-mongodb4/README.md

 This MongoDB Node is compatible with the following MongoDB Server versions:
 6.0, 5.0, 4.4, 4.2, 4.0, 3.6

-You will also need a node-red version with NodeJS v12 or v14.
+You will also need a node-red version with NodeJS >= v12.

 ## Installation
 Navigate to your .node-red directory - typically `~/.node-red`.